Frequently Asked Questions

 Once opened, assuming the lid is closed after each use, a package of wipes should remain the same quality as when first opened through the ordinary use of the entire package contents.
 This may be anywhere from a few days to several weeks, depending on the number of daily uses and storage conditions.
 If the lid is left open, the wipes will dry out over time due to the evaporation of the liquid, which is primarily water.

-Can you rehydrate wet wipes that have dried out?
+Can I rehydrate wet wipes that have dried out?

-Unfortunately no, you should not add water to wet wipes that may have dried out.
+Unfortunately no, you should not add water or any other liquid to wet wipes that may have dried out.
 Although they will appear to be remoistened, the specially designed formulation will actually be diluted due to the additional liquid added, thereby impacting the product quality and safety and its ability to prevent any microbiological growth.

-Are there any peanuts or other nut ingredients in the wet wipes?
+Are there any peanuts or other nut ingredients in your wet wipes?

 No, there are no nut ingredients in our wet wipes.

 Is there any gluten in your wet wipes?

 No, there is no gluten in our wet wipes.

 Why do you have to use preservatives in wet wipes?

 Since baby wipes are formulated with very mild cleaning ingredients, emollients and water on a nonwoven material, without preservatives, the wipes may show microbial growth over time.
-Preservatives are included to prevent the outgrowth of any type of microorganism.
-They are also present to prevent microbial growth should any foreign material (such as urine or feces) transfer into the package through normal use.
+Preservatives are also added to prevent microbial growth should any contaminant (such as urine or feces) transfer into the package through normal use.

 Are all wet wipes flushable?